 Of course, this is just one type of scenario.
 Basically, this trope occurs when Bob encounters events similar to something he's gone through before, and his emotions about their original encounter(s) begin to cloud and/or affect his judgment.

-- In one episode of Ghost in the Shell: Stand Alone Complex, Section 9 tracks down a group of organleggers.
+- In one episode, Section 9 tracks down a group of organleggers.
 Major Kusanagi, herself a full-body cyborg since childhood, gets much more emotionally involved than usual because one patient who was affected by the actions of the thieves was a little 6 year old girl.
-She even pretends to be a member of The Mafiya and threatens to kill one of the criminals in order to Scare 'Em Straight.
+She even pretends to be a member of the Yakuza and threatens to kill one of the criminals in order to Scare 'Em Straight.

 - A few episodes later, Batou has one when it's revealed that a murderous psychopath has shown up in the city.
 Marco Amoretti was skinning his victims' torsos in a t-shirt like pattern and leaving them to die- a tactic he learned from a secret military operation designed to make the enemy lose the will to fight that Batou stumbled upon in the last war.
 Knowing that a sick bastard like Marco was running loose in Niihama, Batou wouldn't rest until he was properly and personally dealt with, all the while having to deal with suppressed rage and emotions dragged up from memories of that operation from the war.

 - After Kowase gets captured by Maria and he starts running his mouth to downplay his abuse towards Yajima (which he thinks is the reason Maria kidnapped him) by arguing that it wasn't such a big deal since Yajima never resisted or said anything, Maria is reminded of how Kiritaka hid his own pain because he didn't want to worry her, and calmly but pointedly tells Kowase to shut up.